VedVar43789/TubeScope/README.md

 ---
 ## Project Overview

-> **Goal:** Predict which trending videos will achieve sustained viral success using category and channel metrics.
+> **Goal:** Build predictive visualizations and metrics that estimate how long a trending video will remain relevant, helping creators prioritize which videos to focus promotions or sponsorships on based on category and channel factors.

 ## Key Features
 - **Viral Video Detection** - Predicts which videos will trend >1 day